awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-dms-replicationinstance.md

 # AWS::DMS::ReplicationInstance<a name="aws-resource-dms-replicationinstance"></a>

 The `AWS::DMS::ReplicationInstance` resource creates an AWS DMS replication instance\.
+To create a ReplicationInstance, you need permissions to create instances\.
+You'll need similar permissions to terminate instances when you delete stacks with instances\.

 ## Syntax<a name="aws-resource-dms-replicationinstance-syntax"></a>